kaifang98/tq_22/Automation/README.md

 `creating a web-based calendar reminder for birthdays`

 ##
-Accenture secures a contract with a new client that has implemented very little automation across the organization and is unfamiliar with automation concepts in general.
+A secures a contract with a new client that has implemented very little automation across the organization and is unfamiliar with automation concepts in general.
 The client would like to start mapping out an automation journey at a high level, and develop plans for implementing it.

-Which Accenture platform would best help the client in this scenario?
+Which A platform would best help the client in this scenario?
 `myWizard`

 ##